-- Vision and strategy: determining and refining the Group vision and objectives, as well as those of Ooredoo, which are the foundation for all the actions and decisions of the Board and management. - Management oversight: appointing the CEO, establishing his duties and powers, assessing his performance and determining his remuneration; nominating the Board members and the key officers of Ooredoo and its Group. - Financial and investment: reviewing and approving reports and accounts and overseeing the Group and Ooredoo financial - Governance and compliance: preparing and adopting the corporate governance rules for Ooredoo and establishing guidelines for the governance of the Group. - Communication with stakeholders: overseeing shareholder reporting and communications. - Annual training: approving the annual plan of training and education in the Company that includes programs introducing the Company, its activities and Governance. - Board orientation: procedures are laid down for orienting the new Board members of the Company's business and, in particular, the financial and legal aspects, in addition to their training, where necessary.
+- Vision and strategy: determining and refining the Group vision and objectives, as well as those of Ooredoo, which are the foundation for all the actions and decisions of the Board and management. - Management oversight: appointing the CEO, establishing his duties and powers, assessing his performance and determining his remuneration; nominating the Board members and the key officers of Ooredoo and its Group. - Financial and investment: reviewing and approving reports and accounts and overseeing the Group and Ooredoo financial positions. - Governance and compliance: preparing and adopting the corporate governance rules for Ooredoo and establishing quidelines for the governance of the Group. - Communication with stakeholders: overseeing shareholder reporting and communications.